Activity Card / Student I.D. Card

 End of quarter report cards and mid-term reports will be mailed home each quarter.
 A report card and mid-term can be expected approximately one week after the end of each quarter and each mid-term.
 Students and parents can access current grading progress reports at any time by logging in to the portal.
 Teachers should be emailed with concerns.

 No skateboards will be allowed to be used inside the school.
 Upon arriving at school, skateboards must be secured in the student’s locker.
-Loitering/skateboarding on school grounds will not be allowed before or after school.
+Loitering/skateboarding on school grounds will not be allowed before, during or after school.

 Any student caught trespassing at another school during school hours without permission may be suspended or otherwise disciplined.
 Students other than current daytime Roy High School students should not be on the campus during the hours of 7:15 am-2:30 pm.
 If a non-Roy High student participates in behavior before or after school or at any extra-curricular activity that would deem disciplinary action, a no trespass will be issued with Roy City Police Department.